strikeroff/routing-filter/README.markdown

 # Difference from origin

-1. Locale filter now has option :scip_locale_filter
+1. Locale filter now has option :scip_locale_filter.
-    In you routes rb you can
+    In you routes.rb you can write this

     map.change_locale "main/change_locale/:new_locale", :controller=>"main", :action=>"change_locale", :scip_locale_filter=>true

-    And locale filter wouldn't add locale to url while generate
+    And locale filter wouldn't add locale to url while generate.

 2. extract_locale! and prepend_locale! methods become class methods aka static.
-So you can use them outside of gem
+So you can use them outside of gem.

 	Usecase:

-	For example   to create  on page language changer without  requests to served.
-You need only change locale in url
+	For example,   to create  on page language changer without  requests to server.
+You need only change locale in url.

 	Example code:
 			Current locale - :ru,but you need to have a link  with locale = :en.